berkeley-scf/tutorial-databases/index.md

 file.

 Both R and Python can easily interact with an SQLite database.
-For R you’ll need the “DBI” and “RSQLite” packages.
+For R you’ll need the `RSQLite` package.
 For Python you’ll need the `sqlite3` package.

+One thing to note is that SQLite does not have some useful functionality that other databas management systems have.
+For example, you can’t use `ALTER TABLE` to modify column types or drop columns.

+#### 1.2.2 DuckDB as a faster alternative to SQLite

+DuckDB is another lightweight database engine under which the database is stored simply in a single file.
+It stores data column-wise, which can lead to big speedups when doing queries operating on large portions of tables (so-called “online analytical processing” (OLAP)).

+Both R and Python can easily interact with a DuckDB database.
+For R you’ll need the `duckdb` R package.
+For Python you’ll need the `duckdb` Python package.

-#### 1.2.2 Using PostgreSQL on Mac or Windows
+#### 1.2.3 Using PostgreSQL on Mac or Windows

 To replicate the (non-essential) PostgreSQL administration portion of this tutorial, you’ll need access to a machine on which you can run a